Harry Batt: "Nae Body Move"

-DC Harry Batt's interrogation game
+DI Harry Batt's interrogation game

 This was a game in which the chosen bungalowhead was "taken down the station for a bit of interrogation".
 In this game the scene was that of a typical police interrogation, the bungalowhead had a secret word, given to them by Dick and Dom.
 Harry then had ninety seconds to ask them some questions.
 While being asked these questions the bungalowhead had to say the word as many times as possible, without Harry being able to guess the secret word.
 When ninety seconds was up, he attempted to guess the secret word.
 If he got it right, the bungalowhead lost all their bungalow points.
 If he got it wrong, the bungalowhead gained 20 bungalow points for each time they said the word.

 Harry Batt TV pilot

-On 12 January 2007 at 5:00pm (GMT), Harry Batt appeared the first show of his long awaited series, as part of Gina's Laughing Gear on CBBC1.
+On 12 January 2007 at 5:00pm (GMT), Harry Batt appeared the first show of his long-awaited series, as part of Gina's Laughing Gear on CBBC1.
 The show is written by Kirkby, Chapman, Steve Ryde and Julian Kemp.
 Also appearing on the show are Chapman, Melvin Odoom and Lee Barnett, who have also appeared with Kirkby in Dick and Dom in da Bungalow and The Slammer.

 It is produced by Ryde, who also produced Dick and Dom in da Bungalow and The Slammer.